Copter64/WLED_Music_Sync/readme.md

 A music synchronization application for WLED light controllers, featuring an easy-to-use GUI for music playback while coordinating light shows with WLED-enabled devices.

+A youtube link to demo it in action - [WLED Demo](https://youtu.be/1OHeHshybiw "WLED Demo")

 ## Features

 - 🎵 Interactive GUI for music selection and playback